Danaka-dev/solominer2/README.md

 It is also possible to configure the connection by editing the solominer.conf file directly before starting the application.

+***NOTE***
++ *when first starting a full core daemon or wallet it will synchronize with the blockchain, this can take a long time and may require over 1Gb of disk space per blockchain.*
-The program will need to be run for a few minutes before the statistical values, such as earnings per day, become well accurate.
++ *Solominer will need to mine for a few minutes before the statistical values, such as earnings per day, become well accurate for your machine.*
++ *precompiled core binaries may be compressed in the release directory, look into ./cores/ subdirectory for the the blockchain you want to use and uncompress any .zip files.*

 ![](https://github.com/Danaka-dev/solominer2/blob/main/assets/images/os/windows-16x16.png)
 **Windows**